-In the very first article that I wrote for Soaps.com, I explained, "Originally, daytime drama could be heard across the USA, via radio.
-Unlike the hour long programs you and I watch today, as I made mention in that article, these radio broadcasts lasted a mere 15 minutes.
+In the history of soaps, we explained, "Originally, daytime drama could be heard across the USA, via radio."
+These radio broadcasts lasted a mere 15 minutes.
 Women would tune in for their daily dose of drama, romance and intrigue much like they do today.
 The commercials in between the shows largely focused on selling laundry detergent and cleaning solutions.
 This in fact was where the term 'Soap Opera' originated!

 Here are the shows as we know and love them.
 We give Honorable mention: to those cast members who have been with the show the longest.